letoram/cat9/README.md

 row offset if the second mouse button was clicked on the first column (line-number).

+It is also possible to work with 'chorded' input bindings where one binding sets a 'consume on use' input, e.g. Ctrl-w to Ctrl-a.
+See bindings.lua for examples on how that is configured.

 # Builtins

 There are a number of 'builtin' commands.
 This is traditionally commands